Highly Available Kubernetes Cluster using kubeadm

 with each other.
 Cluster DNS (CoreDNS) will not start up before a network is

 installed.
-To verify you can run this command: kubectl get po -n kube-system
+To verify you can run this command: kubectl get po -n kube-system:

 You should see the following output.
-You will see the two coredns-*
+You will see the two coredns-* pods in a

 pending state.
 It is the expected behavior.
 Once we install the network plugin,